One of VACCA’s most significant advocacy victories is achieving the Aboriginal Child Placement Principle made part of Victorian law.

 Removing Aboriginal children from their families and communities can have devastating consequences, even when it is supposed to protect them.

-The Principle says that Aboriginal children have the right to be raised in their own family, culture and community, and that these are vital to ‘growing up’ Aboriginal children well.
+The Principle says that Aboriginal children have the right to be raised in their own family, culture and community, and that these are vital to ensure the best interests of the child.

 What does the Aboriginal Child Placement Principle say?